OpenHFT/Chronicle-Map/spec/2-design-overview.md

 ## The segment data structure

-Under normal conditions, a segment is represented by a single *tier*.
+Under normal conditions, a segment is represented by a single *tier*. (*Tier* and *segment tier* are interchangeable terms in this specification.)

 ### Segment tier